Exploration of Quantum Computer Power Side-Channels: Defenses

 where $Z_\theta$ is {\tt RZ} gate with the rotational angle $\theta$ and $X_{\pi/2}$ is {\tt RX} gate with rotational angle $\pi/2$, or {\tt SX} gate with a global phase.
-Therefore, any single-qubit gates can be realized with only $X_{\pi/2}$ and virtual {\tt RZ} gate.
+Therefore, any single-qubit gate can be realized with $X_{\pi/2}$ and {\tt RZ} gate.

+To protect quantum computers from per-channel trace power-side channel attacks, we can randomly select single qubit gates $U$ in the circuit, and replace them with equivalent sequences containing the virtual {\tt RZ} gates.
+The modified circuit is logically equivalent to the original circuit, yet it has different non-virtual gates as well as {\tt RZ} gates for which attackers are not able to get the rotation angle from the power traces.

+We note that the {\tt RZ} gates already in the original circuit are protected from the attack, and it is the other single-gate operations we want to protect.
+In our implementation, we transform {\tt SX} into as number of {\tt SX} and {\tt RZ} by:

+which transforms one {\tt SX} gate into two {\tt SX} gates.
+This protection operation can be applied recursively and thus resulting in any number of {\tt SX} gates.

+The protection works as follows.
+If there is an {\tt SX} gate (equivalently {\tt X} gate, which can be implemented as two {\tt SX} gates) it is non-virtual and the attacker knows its rotation angle.
+With our defense, each {\tt SX} gate (equivalently {\tt X} gate) is replaced with an arbitrary number of {\tt SX} gates and sandwiched and inserted with {\tt RZ} gates.
+Therefore, if attackers retrieve a series of {\tt SX} gates from per-channel power traces, they have to guess what the original gates are composed of.
+The upper bound for the number of guesses can be a large number for attackers without any heuristics:

+where there are $k$ {\tt SX} sequences in the circuit, and there are $n_i$ {\tt SX} gates in the $i$-th sequence.
+This defense actually increases circuit duration very little.
+Applying the above transformation, except for ``qrng", which only contains one {\tt SX} gate on each qubit, the increase is less than 20\%, and less than 10\% for most of the algorithms.
+The increase is linear to the number of transformed {\tt SX} gates, and the number can be random and chosen considering the trade-off between security and fidelity.

-To protect quantum computers from power-side channel attacks, {\tt RZ} gate can be added to form a new circuit that is logically equivalent to the original circuits.
-With randomized compiling, it is proved that the new circuit can be generated while only introducing a little or no experimental overhead~\cite{PhysRevA.94.052325}.
-More formally, the virtual {\tt RZ} gate scheme is to change one quantum gate $U$ to $A$ and $B$:
+Due to the limitation of native gates on the real quantum computers, we only have two real gates, {\tt SX} and {\tt X}, to participate in the above transformation.
+If the quantum computers provide more native gates, such as {\tt Y} gate, more transformation approaches can be implemented.
+More generally, it has been proved that a new circuit can be generated while only introducing a little or no experimental overhead by decomposition similar to ours~\cite{PhysRevA.94.052325}.
+More formally, the virtual {\tt RZ} gate decomposition scheme is to change one quantum gate $U$:

 where at least one $U_i, i \in {1, \dots, k}$ is $RZ(\theta)$ and $U$ and $U_{i_1} \cdots U_{i_n}$ are not equivalent.
-By modifying the circuit and replacing randomly selected gates with equivalent gate sequences that contain {\tt RZ} gates, the attacker will not be able to reconstruct the original circuit fully from the power traces since he or she does not know where the {\tt RZ} gates are, and what are the rotation angles.
+By modifying the circuit and replacing randomly selected gates with equivalent gate sequences that contain {\tt RZ} gates, attackers are not able to reconstruct the original circuit fully from the power traces since they do not know where the virtual {\tt RZ} gates are, and what are the rotation angles.